svx/k8-traefik/docs/tutorial.md

 For more information, please check the [official configuration docs](https://doc.traefik.io/traefik/reference/static-configuration/cli/ "Link to official static CLI docs").

-In this deployment, the static configuration enables the Traefik dashboard, and uses Kubernetes native Ingress resources as router definitions to route incoming requests.
+In this *Deployment*, the static configuration enables the Traefik dashboard, and uses Kubernetes native Ingress resources as router definitions to route incoming requests.

 :::info